holly-rees-bjss/go-to-do/README.md

 The CLI app is run with the default logging level as Error, but can specify logging level (debug, info, warn, error) using the logLevel flag eg. `go run main.go -loglevel=debug cli`.
 Logs for the CLI app are stored in file `cli_logs.log`, storing logs for the most recent run of the application.

-## A client-server CLI persistent To Do Store
+## Phase 2: A client-server CLI persistent To Do Store

 The API application can be run by using the command `go run main.go api` or `./main api` (after building), and will run on localhost port 8080. <br>
 This API has the following endpoints: